Mobile-hub/gatsby-auth-starter-aws-amplify/README.md

 # Gatsby Auth starter with AWS Amplify

-This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using [AWS Amplify](https://amplify.aws).
-Auth features:
+This auth starter implements a basic authentication flow for signing up & signing in users, as well as protected client side routing using [AWS Amplify](https://amplify.aws).
+You need an AWS Account with enought permissions and a secret key and access key (even better temporary) to deploy using amplify CLI.

+![Gatsby Amplify](src/images/gatby-auth.gif)

+**Auth features**:

 - User sign up
 - User sign in
 - Multi-factor Authentication
-- User sign-out
+- User logout

-![Gatsby Amplify](src/images/gatby-auth.gif)
+- AWS Cognito Pool Config Sample (Amplify Auth created)
+- OPTIONAL: Using Existing Resources (commented template with API Gateway)

+**Business as usual features**:

+- Securized views
+- 404 Error Page
+- Robots.txt Setup

-# Deploy to the Amplify console
+## How to deploy to the Amplify console?

 Click the button to deploy a fullstack app in your AWS account: